wp-plugins/quick-event-manager/readme.txt

 == Description ==

 A really, really simple event creator.
 Just add new events and publish.
 The shortcode lists all the events.
-The settings page lets you select how you want the event displayed.
+The settings pages let you select how you want the event displayed.

 = Features =

 *	Event posts created from your dashboard
 *	Loads of layout and styling options
 *	Show events as a list or a calendar
+*	Built in event registration form
 *	Event maps
 *	Widgets and Shortcode options
 *	Archive post options